nocturne918/FashionApp/README.md

-# FashionApp
+# Fitted
-CEN3031 Project

-A fashion app that helps users create outfits, not merely shop for singular items, and collaborate/share with friends.
+A fashion app for CEN3031

 ## Tech Stack